Trshant/stackedit/drafts/2019-06-28-a-small-note-on-lambda-calculus.md

 Links I regularly went back to when i needed some gentle explanations ( when Wikipedia got too terse for me! ):
-[&lambda; Calculus for dummies](http://bach.ai/lambda-calculus-for-absolute-dummies/) : Amazingly well written short note on Lambda Calculus.
+[&lambda; Calculus for dummies](http://bach.ai/lambda-calculus-for-absolute-dummies/): Amazingly well written note on Lambda Calculus.
 [Stackoverflow answer for multiplication in lambda](https://math.stackexchange.com/a/595576)